 This post contains affiliate links.

-That’s where Omio comes in.
-Funnily enough, we used their website in the U.K. going from Cardiff (Doctor Who trip!!!) to Bath and Bath to London.
+We used their website in the U.K. going from Cardiff (Doctor Who trip!!!) to Bath and Bath to London.
 I liked the interface and how the process was smooth and stress-free.
 Recently, Omio reached out to me and let me know about their new mobile app.
 Even though this is a sponsored post, I am excited to work with Omio because it’s the best thing in the world to work with a company that you already believe in and have used before.

 How to buy tickets with Omio

-To put the app through its paces, we booked a trip to Groningen!
+To put the app through its paces, we booked a trip to Groningen(link)!
 Haven’t heard of it?
 Well, it’s in the very north of the Netherlands and we’ve been meaning to go for a while.
 Since it’s summer we figured it would be the best time to go.
 So, of course, it rained.
 Lol.
 It’s the Netherlands, what can you do?

 Start with putting in your start and endpoints, your dates and the number of passengers.
 Once the search happens, you see the options of trains, buses, or flights at the top and can clearly see when one of those options aren’t available.
 The departure time is at the bottom which you can move left or right like a dial.